EOSIO/eosio-swift-vault/README.md

 EOSIO SDK for Swift: Vault is a utility library for working with public/private keys and signing with Apple's Keychain and Secure Enclave.

-The Vault library is a dependency of the [EOSIO SDK for Swift: Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault-signature-provider), and also exposes key generation, management and signing functions that can be called directly.
+The Vault library is a required dependency of the [EOSIO SDK for Swift: Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault-signature-provider).
+It additionally provides key generation, management and signing functions that can be called directly.
 *All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.*

 ## Contents